 Setting up the connection

-In this article, we will post messages from kintone to Slack with the below scenario:
+In this article, messages from Kintone to Slack will be posted with the below scenario:

-- Users use a shared to-do App inside kintone, where they use the process management feature to keep track of the status of each task
+- End users use a Shared to-do App inside Kintone, where they use the process management feature to keep track of the status of each task

-- Tasks in kintone that are set to "Completed" are notified to a Slack channel
+- Tasks in the Kintone App that are set to "Completed" are notified to a Slack channel

-Create a channel that will receive notifications from kintone.
+Create a Slack channel that will receive notifications from Kintone.